ajaycharan/cis520_autoboost/README.md

 [X]   Dec.
 10 Submit final report (20%)

+---

 Directory structure:

-├─── data
+> data
-	├─── review_dataset.mat Training data (courtesy of Yelp) used for the contest
+>   review_dataset.mat    Training data (courtesy of Yelp) used for the contest
-    └─── metadata.mat 		Observation metadata associated with review_dataset
+>   metadata.mat 	      Observation metadata associated with review_dataset
-├─── code
+> code
-    ├─── deploy.sh 		   	Script to copy only components of model for final submission
+>   deploy.sh 		   	  Script to copy only components of model for final submission
-    ├─── feature 			Feature selection and analysis
+>   feature 			  Feature selection and analysis
-    ├─── group.txt			Name of the group for leaderboard submission
+>   group.txt			  Name of the group for leaderboard submission
-    ├─── liblinear 			Binaries/code for MATLAB liblinear implementation
+>   liblinear 			  Binaries/code for MATLAB liblinear implementation
-    ├─── mex 				C++ source for MEX implementation of ngrams + misc other MEX code
+>   mex 				  C++ source for MEX implementation of ngrams + misc other MEX code
-    ├─── libsvm 			Binaries for MATLAB libsvm implementation
-    ├─── model 				MAT files of compiled models
+>   model 				  MAT files of compiled models
-	├─── predict			Prediction methods for sub-models
+>	predict			      Prediction methods for sub-models
-	├─── startup.m			Loads the Autoboost 9000 environment with necessary data
+>	startup.m			  Loads the Autoboost 9000 environment with necessary data
-	├─── submission 		Code for running the final submission
+>   submission 		      Code for running the final submission
-    ├─── support			Various supporting methods
+>   support			      Various supporting methods
-    ├─── test				Code for running the quiz submission (test set)
+>   test				  Code for running the quiz submission (test set)
-    ├─── train				Training methods for sub-models
+>   train				  Training methods for sub-models
-    ├─── tune				Tuning methods for sub-models + ensembles
+>   tune				  Tuning methods for sub-models + ensembles
-    └─── utils				Misc. scripts for testing/evaluating data
+>   utils				  Misc. scripts for testing/evaluating data